NitaCristian/NitaCristian.github.io/Cpp/Lesson9/9-Classes and Objects.md

 };
 ```

-Thus C++ has provided you with a powerful way to create your own data type that allows you to encapsulate attributes and functions that work using those.
-All attributes of a class and all functions declared within it are called members of class Human.
     Encapsulation, which is the ability to logically group data and functions that work using it, is an important property of object-oriented programming.

 ## An Object as an Instance of a Class